UnlockedLabs/intro-to-web-dev-curriculum/content/unit-testing/reading/hello-jest/index.md

 ## Using Jest

-Jest is an npm module that can be installed and used in a manner similar to `readline-sync`.
-Jest will require that we first install it.
-We then will have to configure everything to make sure that Jest can run the tests in our project.
+Jest is an npm module that has been installed for your and used in a manner similar to `readline-sync`.
+We will have to configure everything to make sure that Jest can run the tests in our project.

 A project using Jest has several components: